rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - when users first sign up, give them a medium / long survey to make them think long and hard about their study habits / why they want to get high grades, then when they hit the paywall, they are more likely to join
+                - free users get like 10 free uploads / month, and can only join libraries up to like 5 sections or up to 5 libraries or something
+                - first paid tier get unlimited uploads / month, but only have like 2 large textbooks uploaded / month
+                - second paid tier get 10 textbook uploads / month maybe
+        - have a notifivations / dashboard page - errors for generating libraries / units / sections (like for content moderation errors, etc...) and notifications about someone liked your course or someone joined your course or something, etc... (maybe maybe not on this one - I just want a place to tell users without them having to wait 30 minutes for their course to load)
         - use the ai to generate a course
             - tell it to generate reasonable courses that are like 2-3 times a week or every day or something.
             - below the section name, it could tell what resources it used to create the course in smaller / gray text